A Guide to Network Function Virtualization (NFV)

 Linux Bridge to Virtual Instance - Once the frame has been received by the Linux bridge, and the necessary operations performed in order to determine that the packet is destined for our virtual machine, the kernel performs a system call.

 The system call initiates a context switch.
 This switches the CPU to operate in a different address space.
 This allows our virtual instance, which is running within userspace, to ‘context switch’ to kernel space and retrieve the frame before returning to userspace so that it can further process the frame.
-Of course, this is hugely inefficient - in order to retrieve the pack, the virtual instance has to stop what it is doing for each IO request, not to mention the cost /overhead involved to perform the actual copying of data (/frame) between the two different address spaces.
+Of course, this is hugely inefficient - in order to retrieve the packet, the virtual instance has to stop what it is doing for each IO request, not to mention the cost /overhead involved to perform the actual copying of data (/frame) between the two different address spaces.

 Figure 10 - Standard data path.